Publications

 Articles

-For 40+ years, Marc Morgenstern’s provocative articles about M&A, venture capital, startups, and business negotiating have appeared in leading business, academic, and legal publications.
-Most articles arose when Marc encountered a roadblock impeding a real world deal.
-In response he proposed practical or regulatory solutions; many of which were subsequently adopted.
+For 40+ years, Marc H. Morgenstern’s provocative articles about M&A, venture capital, startups, and business negotiating appeared in leading business, academic, and legal publications.
+In response to real world roadblocks he encountered, Marc proposed practical solutions; many of which were adopted.

-Below are a few of his groundbreaking papers (lightly annotated).
+Below are a few of his forward-thinking papers (lightly annotated).
 A full list of his publications follows.

 The Definitive Deal Dictionary